Campaign 74B: The Communist offensive

 On 2 February 1971, the PAVN rained down a barrage of artillery fire on the Neutralists at the Moung Soui air base.
 Five of the PAVN PT-76 tanks closed for an assault.
 By 0600 hours 3 February, BI 17 was fleeing their stronghold, abandoning four 75mm howitzers.

 The Communists next attacked a Thai artillery position at Ban Na.
 To discourage close air support for the Thais, the North Vietnamese moved in heavy machine guns ringing the site for antiaircraft defense.
-They then shelled the encircled Thais with 85mm and 122mm artillery rounds.
+They then shelled the encircled Thais with 85 mm and 122 mm artillery rounds.
 They also shelled a second Thai artillery position on Zebra Ridge, as well as a Thai infantry position atop Phou Long Mat.

 Foul weather, unusual for February, hindered flight operations.
 Taking advantage of the cloud cover, a battalion from the 866th Independent Regiment and a company of 41st Dac Cong Battalion moved down the Nam Bleung Valley.
 On 7 February, they struck GM 22.
 With the huge Operation Lam Son 719 offensive beginning against the Ho Chi Minh Trail on 8 February in southern Laos, the fighting in northern Laos suddenly rated only 24 sorties of tactical air support per day.

 While the Communist battalion tied up the guerrilla regiment, 1st Company of the 27th Dac Cong Battalion infiltrated past those Royalists.
 Beginning at midnight 13 February, Dac Cong commandos took the major guerrilla base at Long Tieng under fire with a DK-82 recoilless rifle.
 This threat to the vital Royalist stronghold was diversion for another element of Dac Cong.
-This latter element had circled to move in from the south, headed toward the King's villa; they destroyed a 105mm howitzer near it.
+This latter element had circled to move in from the south, headed toward the King's villa; they destroyed a 105 mm howitzer near it.
 The Dac Cong set up a mortar and began shelling Long Tieng.
-For the first time ever, the PAVN fired 122mm and 140mm rockets at the base.
+For the first time ever, the PAVN fired 122 mm and 140 mm rockets at the base.
 The chaotic situation was not helped by Vang Pao's overnight absence in Udorn, Thailand; the Hmong partisans of L'Armee Clandestine depended upon his orders.

 If the paucity of air support were not problematic enough, on 14 February, an F-4 Phantom II inadvertently dropped cluster munitions on civilian dependents.
 Thirty Hmong women and children were killed; 170 wounded.
 A munitions dump, a mess hall, the CIA dormitory, all were struck.
 Vang Pao landed back at Long Tieng in the wake of this dispiriting disaster.
 Also arriving were two Thai mercenary battalions, Bataillon Commando 603 (BC 603) and Bataillon Commando 604 (BC 604) which were stationed on Skyline Ridge to ward off the Dac Cong sappers.